ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

 messagesTfidf = tfidfTransformer.transform(messagesBow)
 ```

 *Note*: As is the case with how text data can be preprocessed, there are many ways data can be vectorized.
 These steps involve feature engineering and building a "pipeline".
-SciKit Learn's documentation on dealing with text data as well as the expansive collection of books on the general topic of NLP are tremendous resources everyone needs to check out.
+SciKit Learn's documentation on dealing with text data as well as the expansive collection of books on the general topic of NLP are great resources!

 ## Training our model

-With messages represented as vectors, we can finally train our spam/ham classifier using some sort of classification algorithm.
+With messages represented as vectors, we can finally train our spam/ham classifier using a classification algorithm.
 We will be using the [Naive Bayes](http://en.wikipedia.org/wiki/Naive_Bayes_classifier) classifier algorithm with scikit-learn.

 ```python